 Error code (value) Description CTRL7SEG_INVALID_PARAMETER (0x2001) The specified parameters contain an error.
+CTRL7SEG INTERNAL ERROR (0x2002) An internal error has been generated.

 Other error codes come from the Windows API functions used by this function.
 For details about these error codes, see the Windows API Help.